 We consider it a great privilege to have the opportunity to educate the next generation of teachers, scholars, and leaders.
 Our PhD students collaborate with faculty to define new research directions in Spanish, Latin American, and Latinx literary and cultural studies, and to translate thier excitement for knowledge production into diverse careers.
 Our recent graduates have gone on to research, write, and teach for large companies in the finance and technology sectors, non-profit organizations in Latin America, and all levels of education, from research universities to small liberal arts colleges, K-12 schools and private educational consulting firms.
 You can read some of their stories here.
-Faculty who are accepting graduate students for the 2024 entering cohort are: Sam Amago (advisor), Allison Bigelow (advisor), Kelly Moore (committee member), Fernando Operé (advisor), Ricardo Padrón (advisor), Fernando Riva (advisor), and Fernando Valverde (committee member).
-We are not able to accept students in contemporary Latin America for the 2024-5 or 2025-6 cycles.
+Faculty who are accepting graduate students for the 2025 entering cohort are: Sam Amago (advisor), Allison Bigelow (advisor), Anne Garland Mahler (advisor), Kelly Moore (committee member), Fernando Operé (advisor), Ricardo Padrón (advisor), Fernando Riva (advisor), Charlotte Rogers (advisor), and Fernando Valverde (advisor).

 PhD students participate in every aspect of department and university life, from taking and teaching classes to serving on committees and organizing events.
 In your first year, you will be released from teaching obligations so that you can focus on coursework, finding a research community, and getting your bearings.
 Beginning in your second year, you will teach language classes that are supervised by experienced teaching track faculty members (called Academic General Faculty at UVA).
 In subsequent years, PhD students teach at all levels of the undergraduate curriculum in order to graduate with diverse teaching portfolios.